Jekyll One

 3 The modifier can be used to set e.g the color (md-blue), an animation (fa-pulsed) or the orientation (fa-rotate-45) of an icon

-Click on button VIEW to see how it’s looks alike
+Click the VIEW button to see what it looks like

 fas:home[2x, fa-pulsed ml-2 mr-2 mb-2] Solid icon (pulsed) +